MicrosoftDocs/well-architected/well-architected/saas-isv/identity-access.md

 [!INCLUDE [header_file](includes/temporary-warning.md)]

-Application identity is a critical area for SaaS workloads because it serves as the first line of defense in protecting data.
+Application identity is a critical area for SaaS workloads because it serves as the first line of defense for protecting data.
 It's often overlooked until late in a project, but many decisions about other elements of the application depend on a solid identity strategy.
 Don't underestimate the importance of identity in helping to protect your customers' data.

 In the context of SaaS workloads, there are two distinct types of identity.

-- **Application identity**, also known as customer identity and access management (CIAM), enables end users to authenticate and use your SaaS application.
+- **Application identity**, also known as *customer identity and access management (CIAM)*, enables end users to authenticate and use your SaaS application.
 There are two main methods for signing users in to an application identity provider:

     - **Federated identities.**  Users sign in with existing credentials that are maintained by another identity provider.
 That provider could be a social identity provider such as Google, Facebook, or LinkedIn, or an enterprise identity provider that your customers use, such as Microsoft Entra or Okta.